Hadokane/CI_PP3_OFFICE_CHAMPION/README.md

 - The website will be kept clean and clutter-free, providing provocative and descriptive text that makes the user want to engage.

-- Navigation links & buttons will have easy to understand titles and will take the user to logical destinations.
+- Navigation links & buttons will have easy-to-understand titles and will take the user to logical destinations.

-- The user will be able to Create, Read, Update & Delete objects with ease, through simple button and form interactions.
+- The user will be able to Create, Read, Update & Delete objects with ease, through a simple button and form interactions.

 - Forms will be labelled correctly and provide examples and icons where necessary to improve the user experience.

 - Helpful Flash Message Alerts will provide positive/negative feedback where necessary.

-- The Open League page will be sharable with non-signed in users so that players can motivate each other to compete for viewable titles, gamifying the "Employee of the Month" experience as stated.
+- The Open League page will be sharable with non-signed-in users so that players can motivate each other to compete for viewable titles, gamifying the "Employee of the Month" experience as stated.

 ---

 ## Wireframes

-Included below are the projects wireframes, created with [Draw io](https://www.draw.io).
+Included below are the project's wireframes, created with [Draw io](https://www.draw.io).

 The purpose of these wireframes is to demonstrate the positions of features and elements that will make up the pages of this website.